SDG 8 – Decent Work and Economic Growth

 How everyone benefits from balanced growth

-KfW is tangibly supporting sustainable economic growth by investing in funds that give companies access to loans.
+KfW Development Bank therefore promotes economic growth that enables decent work.
+It invests, for example, in funds that give companies access to loans.
 Prospering companies create employment and generate income.
-KfW is also investing in the construction of infrastructure, which directly and indirectly secures jobs.
-In addition, it is promoting the expansion of vocational training systems that make it possible for employees to receive qualifications orientated toward market demands.
-Furthermore, KfW supports innovation in partner countries and is financing a broad spectrum of technologies, as demand on the global market is primarily for high-quality products.
+KfW also promotes the construction of infrastructure, which directly and indirectly secures jobs.
+In addition, it supports the expansion of vocational training systems that make it possible for employees to receive qualifications orientated toward market demands.
+Furthermore, KfW promotes innovation in partner countries and is financing a broad spectrum of technologies, as demand on the global market is primarily for high-quality products.
 KfW is supporting its partner countries as they expand value chains and improve products, thus creating more productive jobs with higher incomes.

 A functioning financial system is the basis of every economy.
-To give people in partner countries access to financial services like bank accounts, loans and insurance, KfW is supporting local financial institutions – which also contributes to a prosperous economy and thus stable employment.
+To give companies and people in partner countries access to financial services like loans, bank accounts and insurance, KfW is supporting local financial institutions – which also contributes to a prosperous economy and thus stable employment.

-In its partner countries, KfW Development Bank promotes employment and qualitative economic growth that equally bears economic, social and ecological aspects in mind.
+In its partner countries, KfW Development Bank promotes employment through qualitative economic growth that equally bears economic, social and ecological aspects in mind.

 Decent work and secure jobs create the foundation for prosperity and well-being.
 Economic growth that is not simply seen within the economic context but also viewed with ecological and social dimensions in mind, is the foundation for sustainable development, particularly for SDG 8.